Customize Consent Preferences

 Located in Kiisa, Estonia, this initiative is being hailed as the largest battery park complex in continental Europe and is seen as a crucial step toward synchronizing the Baltic countries with the European grid next year.

 Climate Minister Yoko Alender emphasized the importance of energy storage, stating, “Estonia has a clear goal – by 2030, the amount of electricity we consume must come from renewable sources.
-Energy storage plays an important role here, because we need to store solar and wind energy for moments when nature is currently resting.”
+Energy storage plays an important role here, because we need to store solar and for moments when nature is currently resting.”

 Add a comment